legendum/ntil/README.md

 is named.
 An alternative is to use the "name" option (see below).

-The "checker" function checks that the result is 3, causing the first handler to succeed and the second handler to fail (it has a result of 2, not 3).
+The "checker" function checks that the result is 3, causing the first handler to fail (it has a result of 2, not 3) and the second handler to succeed.

 The output from both these examples is: